Polaris Platform

 Onboarding using Software Change Management (SCM)

-Below video: Presentation of the final design.
+Video: Presentation of the final design.

 Simplified Policy Configuration

-Below video: Presentation of the final design.
+Video: Presentation of the final design.

 Pattern Designs